kosdev-code/kos-buildpublish/documentation/encrypted-secrets-file.md

 {
     "type": "<type of container>",                              # [REQUIRED] Supported options: { azurecontainer }
-    "studio-apikey": "<api key for publishing to Studio>",      # [REQUIRED] "market": <true or false>                                   # [OPTIONAL] set to true if the repo is a store for market artifacts.
+    "studio-apikey": "<api key for publishing to Studio>",      # [REQUIRED] "marketplace": <true or false>                              # [OPTIONAL] set to true if the repo is a store for market artifacts.
 Defaults to false.
-This is used for garbage collection tooling.

     "additional_publish_servers": [                             # [OPTIONAL] add these only if you are publishing to additional servers
         {